-- A report on local governments' adoption of asset valuation methodologies consistent with CoAG guidelines; - reasons for choosing alternative valuation approaches being adopted; and - responses to any assessment issues emerging from this information.
+- a report on local governments' adoption of asset valuation methodologies consistent with CoAG guidelines; - reasons for alternative valuation approaches being adopted; and responses to any assessment issues emerging from this information.

-Tasmanian also undertook to provide the strategy that will be adopted to improve the rate of progress in cost recovery for those businesses identified in the Government Prices Oversight Commission audit as either under-recovering or over-recovering their costs.
+Tasmanian also undertook to provide the strategy that will be adopted to improve the rate of progress in cost recovery for those businesses identified in the GPOC audit as either under-recovering or over-recovering their costs.
 The GPOC audit will be made publicly available by 31 August 2002.